tkoning/dcc-turntable/README.md

 I have noticed the fleischmann turntable electric engine to be unreliable.
 Especialy when cold the engine can cause short circuits
-A new software version (vs10) cuts the power after a 3 second period For this to work the positive power line has to be connected via the spare connecors of the aux relais
+A new software version (vs10) cuts the power after a 3 second period For this to work the positive power line has to be connected via the spare connecors of the aux1 relais